 The customer derivative portfolio consists of interest rate swap agreements and option contracts transacted to meet the financing needs of our customers.
 Swap agreements and interest rate options agreements are transacted to effectively minimize our market risk associated with the customer derivative products.
 The customer derivative portfolio also includes foreign exchange forward agreements and option contracts entered into on behalf of customers for the purpose of hedging exposure related to cash orders, loans, and deposits denominated in foreign currencies.
+We also enter into commodity swaps and option contracts on behalf of customers in our oil and gas vertical primarily, to mitigate commodity price volatility.
 Customer trades are primarily unsecured and are not subject to daily margin or posting of financial collateral.
 We commonly execute these trades concurrently with new loan transactions, with any business collateral received from a counterparty applied to both the derivative and loan.
 Accordingly, the underwriting process for establishing customer derivative credit limits is equivalent to the process used for corporate loan exposure.
 We establish these limits based on potential future exposure using stochastic models developed by F.I.S., a third party risk management software solution provider.
 The models utilize Monte Carlo methods consistent with industry practice and are subject to risk governance for model risk management and validation.
 We manage the credit risk of our customer derivative positions by diversifying our positions among various counterparties and in certain cases, transferring the counterparty credit risk related to interest rate swaps to third parties using risk participation agreements.
 When measuring the fair value of our customer derivative portfolio for GAAP financial reporting purposes, we include a CVA that reflects the credit quality of the swap counterparty, as well as factors in our own credit quality.
 For more information on our valuation methodologies, please refer to Note 19 in our 2019 Form 10-K.